isomerpages/nyp-sirs/_retail-programmes/1c-certificate-in-retail-operations.md

 <em><sup>1</sup>Singapore Citizen, aged 35 years & above and monthly income of not more than $2,000<br>
 <sup>2</sup>Applicable for Singapore Citizens only<br>
   All fees include prevailing GST</em>

+For more information about funding and support, click <a href="/services/funding-and-advisory">here.</a>

 <h3>Entry Requirements</h3>
 <ol>